University of California

 Eligibility for King's students

-Important: Final decision on students' study abroad applications to their host institution, including campus allocation, rests entirely with UC.
-Students must also meet their departments’ academic requirements to obtain final departmental approval to study abroad (it is usually at least a 60% average prior to departure, however this can vary amongst departments).
+Students in their second, third or final year, should ensure that they have a 60% average by the point of application, as per UC's admission requirements.
+All students must also meet their departments’ academic requirements to obtain final departmental approval to study abroad (it is usually at least a 60% average prior to departure, however this can vary amongst departments).
 Students should double check with their Study Abroad Tutor if they are unsure of their academic requirements.

 King’s students that wish to study abroad at this institution should check the ‘Undergraduate options by department' page to see if this institution is indeed an option for them.

-Students studying abroad at UC requires all exchange students to choose three campuses where their "major" (i.e.their primary subject, for instance Film Studies or Biochemistry) is taught.
 Students don't apply individually to specific campuses, but apply to UC as a whole.
+UC requires all exchange students to choose three campuses where their "major" (i.e.their primary subject, for instance Film Studies or Biochemistry) is taught.
 The central exchanges office at UC will then select which campus students attend.
+To see where your major is offered, please click here.

-It is important, therefore, that any student wishing to apply be open to going to ANY of the California campuses, not just one or two.
+Any student wishing to apply should therefore be open to going to ANY of the California campuses, not just one or two.
 On acceptance, individual campuses will then write to exchange students with further information, and some may write sooner than others.

 Estimated living costs

 Please see here for current estimated living costs, but actual expenses may vary depending on student lifestyle.
-The cost of travel to and from the country is not included in these estimates.
+Students should consider that these costs will not include flights and immunizations (mandatory).

 A reminder that King's students on exchange are not required to pay tuition fees to the host university, but you may incur administrative and/or orientation fees at the host.
 There may also be mandatory insurance costs, and transcripts may incur a fee.